 Every cell controls its function by regulating intracellular calcium levels.
 Neuronal transmission, cardiac contractions, white blood cell movement, insulin secretion…all these events happen because calcium floods into the cytoplasm, binds proteins that trigger cell-specific effects.
-Studying calcium dynamics is important and provides insights that guide our understanding of human physiology and our ability to control disease.
+Studying calcium dynamics is important and provides insights that guide our understanding of human physiology and our ability to control disease states such as cancer and diabetes (among others) with drugs or genetic manipulation to impact cellular signaling cascades via changes in gene expression patterns through chromatin remodeling events that occur as a direct result of altered levels of free cytosolic Ca2+ ions in cells.

 We know that calcium dynamics regulate human kidney function but we’re not clear how or why.
 Studying human kidneys is, as you’d imagine, extremely challenging, so models are used instead.
-Here at BU we use the fruit fly Drosophila melanogaster to model aspects of human cardiac and kidney function – paying particular attention to how genes control cell biology.
+Here at BU we use the fruit fly Drosophila melanogaster to model aspects of human cardiac and kidney function – paying particular attention to how genes control cell biology a nd how cells work together to maintain organ function.

 Recent work being presented this week at the British Society for Cell Biology’s ‘Dynamic Cell’ conference demonstrates how the fly’s kidney like cells (called nephrocytes) have regular ‘calcium waves’ lasting about twenty seconds.
 Using a combination of transgenic flies and pharmacology, this is the first time we’ve appreciated that nephrocytes have a rapid and ever-changing calcium biology.
 They are a window into what’s going in our own kidneys.
 The image above shows a calcium wave rising and falling in a single nephrocyte – imaged within a living larval fly.